Knitting Cast On Methods

 2. You can also cast on about 10 stitches and then rip them out noting how much yarn you needed for the tail.
 Multiple that length by the number of stitches you plan to cast on.

 3. Start at the very end of the yarn and begin wrapping the yarn around the needle, one wrap per stitch.
-So if you need to cast on 20 stitches, make 20 wraps.
-Remove the wraps from the needle and make your slip knot at the end of the wraps.
+So if you need to cast on 20 stitches, make 10 wraps.
+Remove the wraps from the needle and then double that length for 20 stitches.
+Give yourself a little more yarn and then make your slip knot at the end of the wraps.

 Step 1: Measure Out the Amount of Yarn to Use